Computer Siksha

 HTML is a markup language interpreted by web browsers

 You have now reached the end of Section 3 and completed all 60 questions.
-Consequently, your score panels above reflect your total performance across all topics.
+Consequently, your progress bar above reflects your total answered count.
 Furthermore, reviewing any wrong answers in detail will help you strengthen areas that need more practice.
+Well done on reaching the end of this quiz!